DisCoTec/discotec.github.io/2025/satellite/ice.md

 *Links are to slides.*

+**Express your interest for an ICE dinner event at <https://evento.renater.fr/survey/ice-dinner-event-qjhti3d0>.**

 ## The ICE Selection Procedure

 Since [its first edition in 2008](#previous-editions), the distinguishing feature of ICE has been an innovative paper selection mechanism based on an interactive, friendly, and constructive discussion amongst authors and PC members in an online forum.